SuhangXia/GenForce_Code/README.md

 > For training the model only, no need to use raw_data as we have converted some of the raw images into marker images in /training.

-> All the marker images are saved with np.packbits() to reduce memory cost.
-To see the image use
+> All the marker images are saved using np.packbits() with smaller size and higher quality.
+To see the image, use
 ```
 from PIL import Image
 import numpy as np